{"piano":{"sandbox":"false","aid":"u28R38WdMo","rid":"R7EKS5F","offerId":"OF3HQTHR122A","offerTemplateId":"OTQ347EHGCHM"}}

 What are the test movements and how is it marked?

-The dressage phase of the Olympic eventing competition is taking place over two days, early in the morning and later in the day to avoid hot and humid competitions.
+The dressage phase of the Olympic eventing competition is taking place on one day in Paris, with all 65 competitors taking part in the first phase on Saturday 27 July.
 All riders complete a predetermined test of movements (see below) in front of three judges.
 The judges award marks out of 10 for each movement and, after combining the scores to give an overall percentage score, this is converted into penalty points (the higher the percentage, the lower the penalty score).

 Here’s a full run down of the new Olympic eventing dressage test and what the judges are looking for…